hu553in/hu553in/README.md

 #### My name is Ruslan Khasanshin.

-I'm a 🧑‍💻 full-stack web developer from Omsk, 🇷🇺 Russia.
+I'm the developer from [🇷🇺 Omsk, Russia](https://goo.gl/maps/CbQn6KWqqoLmqTss6).

 To learn more, visit [📃 my personal page](https://hu553in.xyz).